abreparenteses/school-module.frontend/README.md

-# financial-module
+# school-module

 ## Description

-This project is an integration of [financial-module.backend](https://github.com/abreparenteses/financial-module.backend) to provide fully responsive content for financial education - managing accounts payable.
+This project is an integration of [school-module.backend](https://github.com/abreparenteses/school-module.backend) to provide fully responsive content for financial education - managing accounts payable.

 ## Project structure